I'm a Rainbow: Release

 While dance-oriented music was a theme throughout the album, this was combined with several different musical styles, making it one of Summer's more diverse albums.
-Styles explored included 80s Brit synthpop like The Human League and Duran Duran, pop/rock, and ballads.
-It included a duet with Joe "Bean" Esposito, writing credits from Harold Faltermeyer, Keith Forsey, Sylvester Levay, Summer's husband Bruce Sudano as well as the usual Summer/Moroder/Bellotte team.
+Styles explored included 80s British synthpop like The Human League and Duran Duran, pop/rock, and ballads.
+It included a duet with Joe "Bean" Esposito, writing credits from Harold Faltermeyer, Keith Forsey, Sylvester Levay, and Sudano as well as the usual Summer/Moroder/Bellotte team.

-Bootleg copies of the album circulated among fans for years before the full album was finally released by Mercury Records, a division of Polygram, on 20 August 1996.
+Bootleg copies of the album circulated among fans for years before the full album was finally released by PolyGram's Casablanca and Mercury Records labels on August 20, 1996.
 The original album artwork, however, could not be located, because the project was cancelled and there was no title or artwork made for the cancelled album.
 The tracks heard on the released album are mostly in demo phase, since the project was shelved, and Harold Faltermeyer insisted only a few tracks were actually finished.
-As of August 10, 2006 the album has sold 13,000 copies in the United States.
+As of August 10, 2006, the album has sold 13,000 copies in the United States.

 Critical reception for the album was largely positive.
-As Leo Stanley wrote in AllMusic, "Summer turns in some of her most personal, introspective lyrics and singing, which gives the album an emotional force her albums sometimes lacked.
+Leo Stanley wrote in AllMusic, "Summer turns in some of her most personal, introspective lyrics and singing, which gives the album an emotional force her albums sometimes lacked.
 In fact, given the quality of the music, it's hard to see why this was shelved at the time because it is stronger than the majority of her official studio albums."

-In 2021, the album was reedited and re-released with the subtitle "Recovered & Recoloured", and it included 10 of the 18 tracks remixed by contemporary remixers and producers.
-The album opens with the title track, which included a significantly different intro and the addition of a church organ, and closes with Leave Me Alone.
+In 2021, the album was re-edited and re-released with the subtitle "Recovered & Recoloured", including ten of the eighteen original tracks remixed by contemporary remixers and producers.
+The album opens with the title track, which includes a significantly different intro and the addition of a church organ, and closes with Leave Me Alone.